reeshub/pc-sprint/README.md

 I also ran various RAM tests with turbo enabled to see if it would pick up any errors, but all tests passed with no problems.

+### Benchmarking Conclusions

+As we can see, the speedup on all fronts is in the region of 50-55%, which is a massive improvement for around £6 worth of components.
+I haven't encountered any stability issues but my testing is ongoing and of course, if I come across them I will document them here.

+Finally, of course benchmarks are entirely artificial and don't necessarily reflect real world results.
+In my testing I have found that various games are much more playable and with the introduction of very few side effects in most cases.
+That's a hard thing to quantify, however, so with that in mind I am working on a series of comparison videos which should hopefully be available [on my YouTube channel](https://www.youtube.com/ctrlaltrees) soon.

 ## PC-SPRINT v2 by ctrl-alt-rees

 ![3D Render of PC-SPRINT v2](PC-SPRINT%20v2/render.png)